-I usually but three baskets of strawberries so we can eat them all week.
-We mostly just cut them up and eat them plain, or we add to our salads, smoothies, and water for a delightful fruity taste.
+During the summer, I usually buy three baskets of strawberries every week.
+We mostly just cut them up and eat them plain, or we add them to our salads, smoothies, and water for a delightful fruity taste.
 But the thing is I always want the strawberries to look just as fresh as when I bought them.

 Step 2.
-Get a flat container with a lid large enough to hold the berries in a single layer.
+Get a flat container with a lid that is large enough to hold the berries in a single layer.
 I love my Tupperware container, but other containers with a tight-fitting lid will work just as well.

 Step 3.
-Put a layer of paper towel on the bottom of the container
+Put a layer or two of paper towels on the bottom of the container.

 Step 4.
-Put the strawberries on top in a single layer
+Put the strawberries on top of the paper towels in a single layer.

 Step 5.
-Put another piece of paper towel on top of the strawberries
+Put another piece of paper towel on top of the strawberries.

 Step 6.
-Cover with the lid and put in the fridge
+Cover with the lid and put in the fridge.

 Step 7.
-When you take the strawberries out of the fridge to eat wipe off the condensation on the lid - berries do not like moisture.
+When you take the strawberries out of the fridge to eat, wipe off the condensation on the lid - berries do not like moisture.
 Sometimes I will replace the top layer of paper towels to keep the berries dryer.

 There you have it.
-Follow this simple trick for keeping your strawberries cold and dry and your berries will stay fresher longer.
+Follow this simple trick for keeping your strawberries cold and dry and they will stay fresher longer.